-Typically, aliens who are successful in securing an NIW present cases that establish themselves as having some unique and exceptional skill, experience, or knowledge, that sets them apart from their professional peers.
-Documents stating that he/she possesses a certain level of competence will not be sufficient to receive a National Interest Waiver.
-Rather, a proficiency that is greater than mere competence is expected.
+Typically, aliens who are successful in winning approval for an NIW petition present cases that establish themselves as having some unique and exceptional skill, experience, or knowledge that sets them apart from their professional peers.
+Documents stating that the petitioner possesses a certain level of competence will not be sufficient to receive an NIW; rather, a level of proficiency that is greater than mere competence is expected.
 Further, it must be clearly demonstrated that the NIW candidate's past record substantiates his or her projections of future benefits to U.S. national interests.

-Recommendation letters testifying to the alien's unique skill, experience, knowledge, or expertise will be examined by the USCIS and the credentials of the individuals who write such letters will be reviewed to determine whether they are qualified to make such evaluations.
+Letters of recommendation attesting to the alien's unique skill, experience, knowledge, or expertise will be examined by the USCIS, and the credentials of the individuals who write such letters will be reviewed to determine whether they are qualified to make such evaluations.